Manuteaa/dbd_autoSkillCheck/README.md

 4) Run `python app.py` to start the AI model web UI
 5) Follow the [next instructions](#auto-skill-check-web-ui)

-### Windows standalone app
+### Windows compiled app

-_Warning_: Some players reported that the .exe can cause EAC suspicious / ban, even in private games.
+_Warning_: Some players reported that the compiled version `.exe` can cause EAC suspicious / ban, even in private games.
 That's why I recommend the two other execution methods, which are much safer to use.
 More details are available on the [Discord server](#acknowledgments).

 1) Go to the [releases page](https://github.com/Manuteaa/dbd_autoSkillCheck/releases)
 2) Download `standalone.zip` in an old release